 “Should we also flood the Sistine Chapel so tourists can get nearer the ceiling?”
 That was the headline on a full page advertisement that the Sierra Club put into major newspapers back in 1966.
 These “Grand Canyon Battle Ads” were meant to rally the public against two proposed dam projects on the Colorado River.
 Under the clever headline, the ad takes a grandiose, almost biblical tone.
 “Earth began four billion years ago and Man two million.
 The Age of Technology, on the other hand, is hardly a hundred years old…” the ad says.
 There is a timeline running up the middle of the text, showing the history of the world in geological scale.
 It goes on to explain how it is “hasty” for “Man to think of directing his fascinating new tools toward altering irrevocably the forces which made him.”
 The Sierra Club, under the leadership of the famous David Brower, was clearly taking this fight seriously.

 And they won.
-Yes, they won!
+Yes, they won the dam wars!
 How often can we say that about environmental fights?
 Not so often (especially these days, it seems).
 The two proposed dams, one in Marble Canyon and the other in Bridge Canyon, would not be built, and the Colorado would run free (at least along that stretch).

 Their victory was a boon to the environmental movement, and to the Sierra Club especially.
 Thousands of new members joined the organization.
 It was an occasion that is still celebrated today as one of the great victories of environmentalism in the American West, a literal watershed moment.
 And like all moments of celebrated history, the story is more complicated than it is often portrayed.